Latent-Fields/Reflective-Ethical-Engine-assembled/README.md

 - \(\mathcal{F}\) is the **reality constraint** (a computable free-energy proxy).
 - \(M\) is **ethical cost** (predicted degradation of self/other homeostatic variables).
 - \(\Phi_R\) is the **residue field** (persistent curvature / repulsor potential).

+This objective is not a fixed loss to be minimized globally; it is evaluated under mode-dependent control parameters and evolving representational symmetry.

 ## Contribution philosophy